Neuschwanstein Castle © Christian Benseler

-The fairytale castle built by King Ludwig II (known as 'Mad King Ludwig' until his death in 1886) has become the trademark of the German state of Bavaria, with its Gothic wedding-cake tiers and towers.
-Day tours to the castle are available from Munich, or self drive via Garmisch.
-From the parking lot there is a steep half-mile (one km) climb to the castle, but one can ride in a horse-drawn carriage.
+The fairy-tale castle built by King Ludwig II (known as 'Mad King Ludwig' until his death in 1886) has become the trademark of the German state of Bavaria, with its Gothic wedding-cake tiers and towers.
+Day tours to the castle are available from Munich, or self-drive via Garmisch.
+From the parking lot there is a steep half-mile (1km) climb to the castle, but one can ride in a horse-drawn carriage.
 The interior of the castle is as extravagant as its outer aspect, particularly the King's apartments, which are decorated entirely with hand-embroidered silk, elaborate wall and ceiling paintings, and carvings.
 The rooms can only be visited as part of a guided tour and no photography or filming is allowed in the castle.